bitburner-official/bitburner-src/markdown/bitburner.tix.purchase4smarketdatatixapi.md

 ## TIX.purchase4SMarketDataTixApi() method

-Purchase 4S Market Data TIX API Access.
+Purchase 4S Market Data TIX API access (NS APIs only).

+You need to have TIX API access.
+Note that this feature only unlocks access to 4S Market Data via NS APIs.

 **Signature:**